proyecto26/react-native-inappbrowser/README.md

 `openAuth`    | Opens the url with Safari in a modal on iOS using **SFAuthenticationSession/ASWebAuthenticationSession**, and Chrome in a new custom tab on Android.
 On iOS, the user will be asked whether to allow the app to authenticate using the given url **(OAuth flow with deep linking redirection)**.
 `closeAuth`   | Dismisses the current authentication session.
 `isAvailable` | Detect if the device supports this plugin.
+`onStart`   | Initialize a bound background service so the application can communicate its intention to the browser.
+After the service is connected, the client can be used to Warms up the browser to make navigation faster and indicates that a given URL may be loaded in the future. - Android Only.
+`warmup`   | Warm up the browser process - Android Only.
+`mayLaunchUrl` | Tells the browser of a likely future navigation to a URL.
+The most likely URL has to be specified first.
+Optionally, a list of other likely URLs can be provided.
+They are treated as less likely than the first one, and have to be sorted in decreasing priority order.
+These additional URLs may be ignored.
+All previous calls to this method will be deprioritized - Android Only.

 ### iOS Options